 The traditional holiday and Sabbath bread called challah is usually braided all year long.
 On the High Holidays, we make the challah round instead in order to symbolize a whole and perfect year ahead of us.

 Tzimmes is any kind of sweet stew.
 It usually is orange in color, and includes carrots, sweet potatoes and/or prunes.
 A wide variety of dishes fall under the heading tzimmes.

 Yom Kippur Recipe – Chicken Soup with Kreplach

 As Yom Kippur is a fast day, we have a special meal before the observance that helps remind us of the true meaning of this holy day.
 Before the fast begins at sunset, we traditionally eat kreplach, meat-filled dumplings.

 Keftes de Prasa (Leek Patties)

-This is a tradition to celebrate Rosh HaShanah and also as a sign of spring.
+This is a traditional food used to celebrate Rosh Hashanah and is also as a sign of spring.